joerdav/xc/doc/content/task-syntax/inputs.md

 menu: { main: { parent: 'task-syntax', weight: 10 } }
 ---

-## Pass an input to a task

-Task definitions are run as shell scripts, therefore you can pass arguments to them as such.
+## Task inputs

+Some tasks will require inputs such as the name of servers, paths to files, or credentials.

+`xc` tasks are executed as shell scripts, so they support shell syntax for variables.

 `xc [task-name] [inputs...]`